radius-project/radius/hack/bicep-types-radius/generated/applications/applications.link/2022-03-15-privatepreview/types.md

 ### ResourceRedisCacheProperties
 #### Properties
 * **host**: string: The host name of the target Redis cache
-* **mode**: 'resource' (Required): How to build the Redis cache link.
+* **mode**: 'resource' (Required): How to build the Redis cache Link.
 Options are to build automatically via 'recipe' or 'resource', or build manually via 'values'.
 Selection determines which set of fields to additionally require.
 * **port**: int: The port value of the target Redis cache
 * **resource**: string (Required): Fully qualified resource ID of a supported resource with Redis API to use for this link
 * **username**: string (ReadOnly): The username for Redis cache